jennatripoli/StudyBuddy/README.md

 # Study Buddy

-Study Buddy is an Android application that is used to help students prepare and study for exams.
-Users are able to create custom study sets that include terms and definitions to study.
-These sets can be studied through the use of digital flashcards.
-The application also has a built-in study plan timer feature using the Pomodoro Technique, along with a dictionary API search functionality that can take both written and spoken input.
+Study Buddy is an Android application developed using Kotlin, XML, and SQLite to help students efficiently prepare for exams.
+The app enables users to create custom study sets with terms and definitions, which can be reviewed through interactive digital flashcards.
+It features a built-in study timer based on the Pomodoro Technique, helping students manage their study sessions effectively.
+Additionally, Study Buddy integrates a dictionary API search functionality that supports both written and spoken input, providing instant access to word definitions.
+With its comprehensive toolkit for personalized learning and time management, Study Buddy makes exam preparation more engaging and productive.

+Fall 2022 - CS 4518 (Mobile and Ubiquitous Computing) at Worcester Polytechnic Insititute